Is Marijuana Harmful? National Academy Of Sciences Releases Study Confirming That It’s Neither 100 Percent Safe Nor Particularly Dangerous

 Fortunately for marijuana users, the legal medical/recreational pot industry has developed a wide variety of so-called “edibles,” that is, candies, cookies, and other foods that have been infused with THC (the psychoactive component in marijuana).

-According to the report, There is no or insufficient evidence linking marijuana use to all-cause mortality (death), deaths from overdose, or occupational accidents or injuries.
+According to the report, there is insufficient evidence linking marijuana use to all-cause mortality (death), deaths from overdose, or occupational accidents or injuries.
 It also found no substantial evidence of a link between the use of marijuana and the use of other illegal drugs.
 The report also does not appear to make any links between marijuana use and violent or aggressive behavior.
 Several of these findings were also included in the National Academies of Sciences’ previous report on marijuana, which was released in 1999.

 “The report essentially concludes that marijuana is not harmless, but it is not as harmful as many other products that are regulated for adult use.
 If the researchers conducted a similar study on alcohol, they would conclude that it poses far more harm and provides far fewer medical benefits than marijuana.
 Marijuana is objectively less harmful than alcohol, and that should be reflected in our nation’s laws.”